softwarecrash/Daly2MQTT/README.md

 - surf to 192.168.4.1 and set up your wifi and optional MQTT
 - that's it :)

-# For external wiring please take a look at the [Wiki](https://github.com/softwarecrash/Daly2MQTT/wiki/Output-Connections)!

 Here you can find the communication methods for your BMS: https://www.dalyelec.cn/newsshow.php?cid=24&id=65&lang=1